 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical romance is a paperback edition that was published by Dell on July 25, 2006 and has 422 pages.
+historical romance that was published by Dell on July 25, 2006 and has 422 pages.

 Explore it on Goodreads or Amazon.